1931 Georgia Bulldogs football team

-The 1931 Georgia Bulldogs football team represented the Georgia Bulldogs of the University of Georgia during the 1931 Southern Conference football season.
+The 1931 Georgia Bulldogs football team represented the University of Georgia during the 1931 Southern Conference football season.
 Members of the Southern Conference, the Bulldogs completed the season with an 8–2 record (6–1 SoCon).
 The two losses were to the Rose Bowl and national champion USC Trojans, and to SoCon champion and the team defeated by USC in the Rose Bowl, the Tulane Green Wave.

 Before the season

 Georgia's team was led by a group of veterans in end Catfish Smith, fullback Jack "The Ripper" Roberts and captain and quarterback Austin Downes.
 Buster Mott was a promising sophomore.